PwrDetectorController

 This function will only be used when

-is False and takes the place of the correction that would be applied using the calibration data.
+apply_correctionis False and takes the place of the correction that would be applied using the calibration data.